Douglaston–Little Neck, Queens: Public schools

 These schools feed into JHS 67 Louis Pasteur Middle School, which hosts children in grades 6 through 8.
 After middle school, Douglaston–Little Neck's public school students are zoned for Benjamin N. Cardozo High School, in neighboring Bayside.

 Private schools

 Divine Wisdom Catholic Academy is a private Catholic school, with classes from the pre-school level to 8th grade.
-The Immaculate Conception Center, formerly a college-level seminary named Cathedral College of the Immaculate Conception and owned by the Roman Catholic Diocese of Brooklyn, is located in southern Douglaston.
+The Immaculate Conception Center, formerly a college-level seminary named Cathedral College of the Immaculate Conception and owned by the Diocese of Brooklyn, is located in southern Douglaston.
 It is a large conference center, hosting Diocese events and activities including language immersion classes, lay ministry preparation, adult continuing education, seminarian instruction, parish retreats, and also hosts community civic conferences.
 In the Fall of 2011, all administrative offices were relocated and the building hosted eighty undergraduate seminarians studying at nearby St. John's University, in addition to retired priests from the Diocese of Brooklyn.